ArchiveBox/ArchiveBox/README.md

 **You can feed it URLs one at a time, or schedule regular imports** from browser bookmarks or history, feeds like RSS, bookmark services like Pocket/Pinboard, and more.
 See <a href="#input-formats">input formats</a> for a full list.

-**It saves offline-viewable snapshots of the URLs you feed it in several redundant formats (HTML, PDF, PNG, WARC, etc.).** It also auto-detects the content featured *inside* each webpage extracts it out to common, easy file formats:
+**It saves offline-viewable snapshots of the URLs you feed it in several redundant formats (HTML, PDF, WARC, etc.).** It also auto-detects the content featured *inside* each webpage extracts it out to common, easy file formats:
 - `YouTube/SoundCloud/etc. -> mp3/mp4`,
 - `news articles -> article body text`
 - `github/gitlab/etc. links -> cloned source code`